candlepin/candlepin.github.io/docs/candlepin/data_transfer_format.md

 ---
 {% include toc.md %}

-# Data Transfer Format for Populating On-premise Candlepin
+# Data Transfer Format for Populating On-premises Candlepin

 ## Goals
- * allow for easy disconnected/connected loading of product and entitlement info into an on-premise candlepin from hosted candlepin
+ * allow for easy disconnected/connected loading of product and entitlement info into an on-premises candlepin from hosted candlepin
- * allow for multiple hosted consumers to map each into their own owner in a single on-premise candlepin
+ * allow for multiple hosted consumers to map each into their own owner in a single on-premises candlepin
  * reuse as much of the existing product/entitlement data as possible
    * json data from candlepin api
    * x509 certs included for use as a consumer of the upstream candlepin